Slate Payments is a built-in payment processor that can be used instead of integrating Slate with an external processor.

 Can I use Slate Payments in addition to another payment processor?

 Sure!
 Slate provides the ability to configure any particular payment gateway so that it only applies to particular payment types, or particular rounds or periods, or both.
 For example, you could use Slate Payments to collect an application fee, but use another payment provider to collect an enrollment deposit.

 In your test environment, only test-mode payments are allowed.
 The payment history is stored in the Slate test environment, and any data there is temporary.
-Therefore, real-money tests can only be done in your production environment.
+Real-money tests can only be done in your production environment.

 Slate Payments currently supports payments made with a credit card (in the United States the card types are Visa, MasterCard, American Express, JCB, Discover, and Diners Club) or a prepaid Visa or MasterCard gift card.
+In addition Slate Payments supports instant payment methods like ApplePay, GooglePay and LINK.
 Users in the United States can also use checking account payments through ACH transfers.

 When configuring the mapping from a payment account prompt to a Slate Payments Deposit Account, (Step 3 in the Slate Payments instructions) you can select whether to allow credit card payments, checking account payments, or both.
-We do not currently have the ability to restrict the permitted credit card types (but note that the fee for all card types is the same).
+We do not have the ability to restrict the permitted credit card types (or instant payment methods), but note that the transaction fees for all card types is the same.

 Please note that we do not recommend using the checking account payment feature to process paper checks internally.
 If you use the account information from a check to make a checking account payment, it will be a separate payment from that account in that amount, and the paper check itself will still be valid, risking a double payment.